 |NURSE 8860||Organizations and Human Resource Management in Nursing||3|

 |NURSE 8960||Leadership in Nursing and Healthcare Systems Practicum||5|

 Sample Plan of Study

-Applicants are required to meet two sets of minimum qualifications for admission: the requirements of the MS in Nursing program and the minimum requirements of the Graduate School.
-Because requirements vary, you must refer to a degree program's graduate admission page to learn about specific admission criteria, application deadlines, eligibility and application process.
-Your application materials will be reviewed by both the Graduate School and the degree program to which you’ve applied before official admission to the University of Missouri.
+Applicants are required to meet two sets of minimum qualifications for admission: the requirements of the Master of Science program and the minimum requirements of the Graduate School.
+Because requirements vary, you must refer to a degree program's graduate admission page to learn about specific admission criteria, application deadlines, eligibility, and application process.
+Your application materials will be reviewed by both the Graduate School and the degree program to which you have applied before official admission to the University of Missouri.

 Application Deadlines: After the application deadline, submitted materials will be reviewed.
 Applicants will receive notification of their acceptance decision within four weeks.
 Program application timelines vary by emphasis area.
 Refer to How to Apply for specific deadlines.